Our 7 Pure Promise Initiatives

 3.2 More sustainable team transportation by collective transportation or buses driving on more sustainable fuel

-3.4 Campaign focusing on ridesharing, carsharing and collective transportation options and motivate fans to choosing sustainable ways of transport
+3.4 Campaign focusing on ridesharing, carsharing and collective transportation options in order to motivate fans to choose sustainable ways of transport

 • 4